If the reservoir is approved it will be an above-ground reservoir which will be contained by walls

 In 2010 a Public Enquiry ruled that Thames Water had not proven the case for a reservoir of 100 million cubic metres of water to supply the South East.

 They have the worst leakage record of all water companies – they were even fined by OFWAT for missing targets.
-The plan proposes to reduce leakage by 15% by 2025.
+The plan proposes to reduce leakage by 50% by 2050.
 However, if their leakage per property was as good as that of Southern Water or Anglian Water they could save about 260 million litres per day rather than the 110 million in the plan.

-The plan states that by 2025 Thames Water will install a further 400,000 smart meters in customers’ homes, expecting to save 49 million litres of water per day.
+The plan states that by 2025 Thames Water will install a further 700,000 smart meters in customers’ homes, expecting to save 49 million litres of water per day.
 How much more could be saved after that from the remainder of the 15 million customers?
 A very conservative estimate would be at least 200 million litres more per day from a further 10% of customers.

 By 2025 Thames Water plan to visit nearly 300,000 customers’ homes and businesses to promote water efficiency.
 This programme is estimated to save 24 million litres of water every day.
 Once again how much more could be saved in future years from the remainder of the 15 million customers?
 We think it would be a minimum of 100 million litres per day from an additional 10% of customers.

 Against Reservoir Development) has battled for years against Thames Water's proposals for an

 They believe that other options are less costly, less damaging to the environment, less disruptive to local communities and more robust against climate change than the reservoir.